hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 }
 ```

-You **should** replace the SNAPSHOT in the configuration above with a
+You **should** replace the SNAPSHOT in the above configuration with the
 latest `iroha-java` snapshot.

 Snapshot versions match the Git commits.
 To get the latest snapshot, simply